-Here is the PEDIS grading with some sample treatment, but to find more specific treatment recommendations, see IDSA 2023 recommendations below.
+Here is the IDSA/IWGDAF grading with some sample treatment.
+More specific treatment recommendations can be found in IDSA 2023 recommendations below.
 It is no longer recommended to add anaerobic therapy unless patient has ischaemic limb/necrosis/gas forming features.
 Patient specific factors should drive empiric choices.

 **New IDSA Guidelines 2023**